ashishalrashid/Quiz-Portal-Application/README.md

 - Add more detailed logging and error handling.
 - Implement unit tests for both frontend and backend.

-ashishalrashid: add more details on raw and orm sql we have used ,and sqlite with consise rdbms

-GitHub Copilot: # QuizMaster Project

-## Overview
-QuizMaster is a web-based application designed to manage quizzes, chapters, and subjects.
-It includes both a **frontend** built with Vue.js and a **backend** powered by Flask.
-The backend uses **SQLite** as the database and supports both **raw SQL** and **SQLAlchemy ORM** for database operations.

----

 ## Backend Details

 ### Database: SQLite